QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 ## Constrained-to-Constant-Growth-Rate Ramsey Plan

-In order to highlight an aspect of a Ramsey plan associated with its time inconsistency, i.e.,  the feature that optimal settings of the  policy instrument vary over time, we now study the consequences of arbitrarily restricting    the Ramsey planner to   choose a time-invariant money growth rate $\bar \mu$ so that
+In order to think about  an aspect of a Ramsey plan associated with its time inconsistency, i.e.,  the feature that optimal settings of the  policy instrument vary over time, we now study the consequences of arbitrarily restricting    the Ramsey planner to   choose a time-invariant money growth rate $\bar \mu$ so that

 $$
 \mu_t = \bar \mu, \quad \forall t \geq 0.